 4. What did David counsel his son Solomon to do in order to prosper?
 1 Chronicles 22:11-13.

-7. How did God instruct Joshua to make his way prosperous?
+5. How did God instruct Joshua to make his way prosperous?
 Joshua 1:7-8.

 But God expects something else!

-He did not just instruct Joshua to keep the law, but to meditate on it night and day.
+He not only instructed Joshua to keep the law, but also to meditate on it night and day.
 Notice how Mr. Flurry expands on this command in The Former Prophets: “This isn’t just saying how to have prosperity and good success.
 God is also saying, It’s not enough just to know the Bible, to have certain scriptures written on your wall or in your wallet.
 You won’t get what I’m trying to teach unless you meditate on these things and work to understand them deeply!
 Deuteronomy 17:18-20 say the same thing: A fine set of rules is not going to get us through to our ultimate spiritual destination.”

-This isn’t about us being robots, following a list of predefined instructions.
-No—God wants sons!
+This isn’t about being robots, following a list of predefined instructions.
+No, God wants sons!
 He wants us to meditate on His instructions so we can learn to think and reason just like our spiritual Father.
 This is the kind of prosperity that gets God excited.
 What prosperity could be greater than children being born into God’s spiritual Family?
 It eclipses anything physical we could ever imagine.
 That is where this type of meditation leads.

 Don’t Compromise